effektif/user-docs/docs/integration/connectors.rst

 	  "protocolVersion" : 1
 	}

-In our example, you would retrieve the connector descriptor by executing a ``GET`` request to ``https://example.org/workflow/connector/``.
+In our example, you would retrieve the connector descriptor by sending the HTTP request ``GET https://example.org/workflow/connector/``.

 .. _connector-type-descriptor:

-A record type descriptor describes the format of the data the connector provides.
+A record type descriptor describes the format of the data the connector provides, such as the format of a customer record.
+A record type is a complex structure that includes one or more fields, each of which has a key, a name and a data type.

 .. list-table:: Record type descriptor properties
    :header-rows: 1

-   * - Property name
+   * - Property
      - Description
    * - ``key``
      - Uniquely identifies the record type within the connector descriptor - only alphanumeric characters (a-z, A-Z, 0-9).
 The key will be used in the URL to retrieve a list of options and single records.